rng-guy/NFSMWBartender/README.md

 # 1 - What does the "Basic" feature set do?

 The "Basic" feature set **lets you change** (per Heat level)
-* how quickly and at what (maximum) distance from cops the red "BUSTED" bar fills,
+* how quickly and at what distances from cops the red "BUSTED" bar fills,
 * how quickly the green "EVADE" bar fills once all cops have lost sight of you,
 * at what time interval you gain passive bounty,
 * the maximum combo-bounty multiplier for destroying cops quickly,